digital-work-lab/thesis-template/README.md

 # Markdown template for theses and seminar papers

 This repository contains a markdown template for theses and seminar papers.
 For simplicity, we refer to theses exclusively, but the guidelines also apply to seminar papers.
-Below you can find guidelines realted to the different aspects of a thesis.
+Below you can find guidelines related to the different aspects of a thesis.

-If needed, a Word template can be made available upon request.
+We recommend using the markdown template, but a Word template can also be made available upon request.

 # Markdown: Why and how?